dbt-labs/docs.getdbt.com/website/docs/faqs/troubleshooting/sql-errors.md

 ---
-title: What happens if the SQL in my query is bad?
-Or I got a Database Error, what does that mean?
+title: What happens if the SQL in my query is bad or I get a database error?
-Description: "Use error message and logs to debug"
+description: "Use error message and logs to debug"
 sidebar_label: 'How to debug SQL or database error'
 id: sql-errors